bastich/CTF/README.md

 	* > oCCn p7 4p 4660 DI! - caesar shifted 3 times with \[a-z\]\[A-Z\]\[0-9\]
 	* > k99i k2 Xj XYY3 6A! - decreasing shift (-1,-2,-3,-4)

-* This brings us to ROT13 basically a Caesar cipher shifting 13 times (normally shifted 5 on numbers), the shift is across teh entire text so easily deciphered using [dcode](https://www.dcode.fr/rot-13-cipher), example for *l00k m4 1m 1337 AF!*:
+* This brings us to ROT13 basically a Caesar cipher shifting 13 times (normally shifted 5 on numbers), the shift is across the entire text so easily deciphered using [dcode](https://www.dcode.fr/rot-13-cipher), example for *l00k m4 1m 1337 AF!*:

 	* > y55x z9 6z 6882 NS! - shifted 13 times on (a-z) and 5 on (0-9)

+* Then there is of course ROT47, same as ROT13 but has the addition to scramb basic letters, numbers and common symbols rather than just the standard alphabet.

+	* \> =__\< \>c \`\> \`bbf puP - rot47 encoded l00k m4 1m 1337 AF!

 ###### `Challenging`